 - 2/3 cup sugar

 - 2 eggs

-- Preheat oven to 350 degrees; lightly spray a muffin pan with non-stick spray, set aside
+- Preheat oven to 350 degrees; line a muffin pan with muffin liners, set aside

-- In a large bowl, mash bananas with a potato masher until uniformly smooth
+- Now in a large bowl mash bananas with a potato masher or fork until uniformly smooth.